dalzilio/rudd/README.md

   n2 := bdd.Or(bdd.Ithvar(1), bdd.NIthvar(3), bdd.Ithvar(4))
   // n3 == ∃ x2,x3,x5 . (n2 & x3)
   n3 := bdd.AndExist(n1, n2, bdd.Ithvar(3))
-  // you can print the result and also export a BDD in Graphviz's DOT format bdd.PrintDot("out.dot", n3) fmt.Printf("Number of sat. assignments: %s\n", bdd.Satcount(n3)) }
+  // you can print the result or export a BDD in Graphviz's DOT format bdd.PrintDot("out.dot", n3) fmt.Printf("Number of sat. assignments: %s\n", bdd.Satcount(n3)) fmt.Println(bdd.Stats())
+}
 ```

 ## Dependencies

-The library has no dependencies ouside the standard Go library.
-The library uses
+The library has no dependencies outside of the standard Go library.
+It uses Go
-Go modules and has been tested with Go 1.16.
+modules and has been tested with Go 1.16.

 ## License